 Puppies chew a lot and its reinforcing.
 Its important to provide them outlets to help sooth those aching gums, always aim for natural products and avoid raw hide as these often contain glue, and some dogs find them hard to swallow.
 There are wooden chews that crumble to save your furniture, and help to prevent your puppy getting splinters, but supervision is always important in case they bite large bits off which could be a choking hazard.
 Be aware some treats have a minimum age restriction as puppies tummies are delicate.
 Always supervise initially.

-Not everyone likes the idea of using crates/pen, it is to keep them safe and from chewing something dangerous.
-It also helps get them acclimatised to them should they ever need to go to the vets or groomers in one.
-If your breeder has used them it’s a bonus, if you do decide to get one the bigger the better, it should be a safe place, not somewhere you send them for punishment.
-It’s important to introduce it positively, do not force them to enter their crate/pen hoping they will get used to it, this will only distress them.
-Have enough room for your pups very comfy bed, puppy pads, toys, chews, food and water.
+If your breeder has used them it’s a bonus, it should be a safe place, not somewhere you send them for punishment.
+It’s important to introduce it positively, do not force them to enter their pen hoping they will get used to it, this will only distress them.
+Let them explore it and have everything they need in there.
+Have enough room for your pups very comfy bed, leaving a space where they can lay where its cool too, have a blanket over one section, if they like being under something, a space for puppy pads, toys, chews, food and water.
 Otherwise they maybe forced to toilet in their own bed area which is unnatural, distressing for them and can cause urinary track infections due to holding their urine for too long.
 This area should be where all the wonderful things are and a place they love to be.
-Have a side and front opening too, this is useful to get the puppy acquainted to being inside the crate/pen without shutting the doors.
-This video helps to introduce it positively https://youtu.be/tL7Qm-BASvg Dog crate covers can help them feel more cosy, alternatively you can cover them over leaving the front uncovered.
+Have a side and front opening too, this is useful to get the puppy acquainted to being inside the pen without shutting the doors.
+Close the gate for very short periods, placing treats in after, opening before they try to get out or get distressed building the time up.

 Brush and Nail Clipping